 In 2016, the team once again improved its winning percentage, posting an increase for the fourth year in a row under Stafford while seeing the team score 30 goals for the fourth year in a row, something that hasn’t happened since the early 2000’s.
 His team also allowed just 21 goals, the lowest total since 2006 (19).
 Overall, UC went 11-5-4 on the season and found a way to make the AAC tournament as they tied for fourth place and received the fifth seed following crunch-time points secured.

-During the 2016 campaign, Vanessa Gilles was one of the top players in the conference as she earned preseason defensive player of the year honors (did so as well prior to the 2017 season) and was second on the team in scoring with a career-best six goals.
-Julie Gavorski led the charge with eight goals and four game-winners while numerous rookies stepped in and helped lay a foundation of depth for the program.
+During the 2016 campaign, Gilles was one of the top players in the conference as she earned preseason defensive player of the year honors (did so as well prior to the 2017 season) and was second on the team in scoring with a career-best six goals.
+Julie Gavorski led the charge with eight goals and four game-winners while numerous rookies stepped in and helped lay a foundation of depth for UC.

 Defensively, UC was backed by Natalie Smith, who posted nine clean sheets to close out her career with 20.2 (#3 in UC history) while recording 209 total saves.
 In fact, Smith and the Bearcats defense posted a 6-1-2 record at home in 2016 and allowed just five goals in those matches.
 That stellar play at home helped UC go on a 5-0-1 streak midway through the season after opening 3-2-0 to start the year.

 From there, the Bearcats needed results at the end of the season and got just that as they won 2-0 at UCF before tying USF, 2-2, on a last-second goal from Jaycie Brown.
 Needing a win in their final match of the year to make the post season, the Bearcats did just that, downing Temple, 2-1.